-- competitive situation in the relevant market (for example, number of competitors, market shares, excess capacity and degree of differentiation);
+- competitive situation in the relevant market (for example, number of competitors, market shares, excess capacity, degree of differentiation, competition in research and development, and characteristics of the market (especially if so called direct or indirect network effects are at play));

-- trade realities (such as conditions of trade, trends in demand and technological innovation);
+- trade realities (such as conditions of trade, trends in demand and frequency of technological innovation);

 - imports;

 - entry to the market;

 - competitive pressure from related markets;

 - competitive pressure from users;

 - overall business capabilities of the parties;

-- efficiencies; and
+- efficiencies;

-- financial condition of the parties.
+- financial condition of the parties; and

+- size of a particular field of trade

-The JFTC's Guidelines on the Application of the Anti-Monopoly Act Concerning Review of Business Combinations (the Merger Guidelines) provide certain safe harbour provisions based on the Herfindahl-Hirschman Index (HHI).
+The Merger Guidelines provide certain safe harbour provisions based on the Herfindahl-Hirschman Index (HHI).
 The JFTC will generally not conduct a substantive review of transactions whose relevant markets fall within the safe harbour provisions.